wylswz/wylswz.github.io/KnowledgeTechnology/KTReview.md

 - Precision and Recall are calculated once per class.
 The sum along actual except the diagonal element of a class is FN(because they are incorrect, and negative).
 Sum along classified except diagonal ones is FP because they are incorrect, and should be positive
 - Then use the formula to calculate the god damn values

+## Calculate user-based/item-based recommendation system
+Fuck it.
+Jeremy, if you want me to lose marks, exam this, I won't remember any single character of the formula.
+I think remembering this formula is the only motherfucking thing that takes time to do in this subject.
+I paid my tuition fee to learn something, not this kind of easy shit :).